code4it-dev/c4it-hugo/content/article/2020/045-how-to-use-string-format/index.md

 ---
 title: How to use String.Format - and why you should care about it
 date: 2020-12-01
+url: /blog/how-to-use-string-format
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
 toc: true
-url: /blog/how-to-use-string-format
-categories:
-  - Blog
 summary: Is string.Format obsolete?
 Not at all, it still has cards to play!
 Let's see how we can customize format and create custom formatters.
+images:
+  - /blog/how-to-use-string-format/featuredImage.png
 ---

 Formatting strings is one of the basic operations we do in our day-by-day job.
 Many times we create methods to provide specific formatting for our data, but not always we want to implement additional methods for every type of formatting we need - too many similar methods will clutter our code.